gelisam/my-tab-mover/README.md

 2. The name of each window is obtained from its first tab rather than its current tab.
 This makes it possible to give a permanent name to a window by pinning a tab whose title is meaningful to you.
+3. It also supports opening links in an existing window (identified by the title of its first tab).

 ## Usage